jbrhsn/jbrhsn/README.md

 ## ⚡ Fun Facts

 - I love solving data puzzles and automating boring stuff!
-- Always up for a hackathon or a tech talk.
+- Always up for a crypto, ai, web3, or data talk.
 - Coffee and code are my favorite combo ☕💻

 ---

 > “Data is the new oil, but insight is the new gold.”
-> — [Your Name]
+> — Jabir

 ---